A martingale approach to noncommutative stochastic calculus: Notation index

-\phantomsection \begin{ack} We are grateful to Michael Anshelevich, Guillaume C\'{e}bron, Nicolas Gilliers, Dimitri Shlyakhtenko, and Roland Speicher for inspiring conversations.
-We extend special thanks to Bruce Driver, colleague and mentor, whose insights helped resolve many key technical issues throughout this work; moreover, it was his initial intuition that ``all It\^o formulas are created equal'' that led the authors down the path to this paper in the first place. \end{ack}
+\begin{ack} \phantomsection We are grateful to Michael Anshelevich, Guillaume C\'{e}bron, Nicolas Gilliers, Dimitri Shlyakhtenko, and Roland Speicher for inspiring conversations.
+We extend special thanks to Bruce Driver, colleague and mentor, whose insights helped resolve many key technical issues throughout this work and who helped us realize that Proposition \ref{prop.clCk} holds.
+Moreover, it was his initial intuition that ``all It\^o formulas are created equal'' that led us down the path to this paper in the first place. \end{ack}

 \phantomsection